Portraits

 Freedom and curiosity is what I found at Pitzer College.
 In this context, I was able to establish research and teaching collaborations with local Chumash and Tongva (Native Americans nations) healers.
 Ms. Cecilia Garcia, a Chumash medicine women (in the picture) is offering a healing demonstration.

 Randolph Macon Woman's College in Lynchburg, Virginia is a wonderful undergraduate institution.
 They allowed me to pursue my interests in Indigenous Peoples' mental health and the neuroscience of the healing process.
-I wish my stay here would be for several years.
+I wish my stay there would have been for several years.